 - Back Pocket Configuration: For starters we have 2 standard back jean pockets.
 But in the back yolk seam there are 2 AR-15 sized mag pockets that are hidden by the double needle top stitch you find in most common jean designs.
 We felt like by placing these pockets here they are concealed and when you do have mags in the pockets only the top or bottom of the mags is visible.
 An un-tucked shirt can easily cover the visible part of the magazine.
 Also, there is a hand cuff key pocket hidden in the tag label with in the waistband.

 TD offers free returns on all of our Tactical Distributors Branded clothing.
 This allows the consumer to buy and try on the product at no risk.
 If you get the wrong size or do not like the color feel free to email our Customer Service reps and they will issue a return label with no questions asked.
-Let us know if you have any questions about the McQuade Jean or anything [email protected]
+Let us know if you have any questions about the McQuade Jean or anything else. [email protected]